 During the grow, broccoli prefers temperatures between 45°F and 75°F. It can tolerate temperatures as low as 20° and a light frost.

-Grow Pro Tip: Don’t allow your broccoli to freeze and avoid heat!
+Grow Pro Tip: Don’t allow your broccoli to freeze and avoid the heat!
 Too cold or too warm of weather will cause your broccoli to go to seed without forming heads.

 To harvest in early spring/summer, start broccoli seeds indoors 5-6 weeks before the last frost.
 Transplant seedlings to the outdoors 2-3 weeks before the last frost in springs.